Priyaaaa2/Women-Safety-App/README.md

 Make sure you have the following installed on your system:
 - [Node.js](https://nodejs.org/) (version v20.18.0 recommended)
-- Make sure it is installed by following commands
+- Make sure it is installed by using following commands

   ```bash
   node -v